iliabylich/iliabylich.github.io/_posts/2015-06-08-apipie-amazing-tool-for-documenting-your-rails-api.markdown

 ## Specs recording

 Are you tired of writing examples manually?
-Me too :) With Apipie you can record request/response pairs to separated yaml file and display them in generated html.
+Me too :) With Apipie you can record request/response pairs to separated YAML file and display them in generated HTML.
 Pass `:show_in_doc` to metadata of your RSpec example and enjoy.
-Apipie embeds a module for recording requests to `    ActionController::TestCase::Behavior` which is the core of all requests specs for RSpec and Minitest (yes, both of them delegate performing requests internally to `    ActionController::TestCase::Behavior` - [source](https://github.com/rspec/rspec-rails/blob/master/lib/rspec/rails/example/controller_example_group.rb#L12)).
+Apipie embeds a module for recording requests to `    ActionController::TestCase::Behavior` which is the core of all requests specs for RSpec and Minitest (yes, both of them delegate performing requests internally to `ActionController::TestCase::Behavior` - [source](https://github.com/rspec/rspec-rails/blob/master/lib/rspec/rails/example/controller_example_group.rb#L12)).

 ## Other features
-There is a plenty of other things in Apipie that are very cool, by I didn't have a chance to use it yet.
+There is a plenty of other things in Apipie that are very cool, by I did not have a chance to use it yet.

 1. Localization.
 Currently it supports English, Russian, Chinese and Brazilian.
 If you want to add support for your language, use this as an example - [source](https://github.com/Apipie/apipie-rails/blob/master/config/locales/en.yml)
 2. Disqus integration.
 This is extremely useful when you have a decentralized team.
 If you have any questions - just leave a comment and wait for response!
 No need to define any models for storing users/comments/relations, everything is in the cloud.